Broomva/vortex-web3/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with BrainBlaze 2, follow the steps below:

 1. Clone this repo & install dependencies